dabeaz/curio/README.rst

 Additional Features
 -------------------

-Curio provides additional support for SSL connections, synchronization primitives (events, locks, recursive locks, semaphores, and condition variables), queues, Unix signals, subprocesses, as well as running tasks in threads and processes.
-The task model fully supports cancellation, timeouts, monitoring, and other features critical to writing reliable code.
+Curio supports standard synchronization primitives (events, locks, recursive locks, semaphores, and condition variables), queues, signals, subprocesses, as well as running tasks in threads and processes.
+The task model fully supports cancellation, task groups, timeouts, monitoring, and other features critical to writing reliable code.

 The two examples shown are only a small sample of what's possible.
 Read the `official documentation <https://curio.readthedocs.io>`_ for